DUI Cook County

 After a full hearing on a Petition to Rescind the Statutory Summary Suspension, the State's Attorney decided that it would be fruitless to take the matter to trial and the charges of DUI were dropped against our client.

 Don't be pressured into pleading guilty.
-Contact a DUI defense lawyer at the law offices of Michael T. Norris and John W. Callahan today.
+Contact a DUI defense lawyer at the law offices of John W. Callahan, Ltd. today.
 We offer a free case evaluation.

-DUI defense lawyers Michael T. Norris and John W. Callahan serve clients in Cook County, Lake County, and Will County in Illinois, including the cities of Chicago, Schaumburg, Skokie, Hoffman Estates, Cicero, Calumet City, Homewood, Blue Island, Berwyn, Tinley Park, Oak Lawn, Evanston, Wilmette, Palatine, Markham, and Rolling Meadows.
+DUI defense lawyers John W. Callahan, Ltd. serve clients in Cook County, Lake County, and Will County in Illinois, including the cities of Chicago, Schaumburg, Skokie, Hoffman Estates, Cicero, Calumet City, Homewood, Blue Island, Berwyn, Tinley Park, Oak Lawn, Evanston, Wilmette, Palatine, Markham, and Rolling Meadows.